mikeegeez/AWS-S3-BUCKET-OLAITAN/README.md

 To make the website publicly accessible, I added a JSON bucket policy under the Permissions tab.
 This policy grants public read access to the objects in the bucket — which is required for S3 static website hosting.

-Become a member
-BEFORE

-Press enter or click to view image in full size

-AFTER

-Press enter or click to view image in full size

 Challenges Encountered
 When I first attempted to deploy the website, it did not load.